Corben-SpacedOut/SEHeadTracking/README.md

 #### Opentrack with the Aruco tracker

 If you do not yet have a head tracking setup, you can easily make one!
 Just print out the Aruco marker, glue it to you forehead and choose *aruco - paper marker tracker* as input in opentrack.
 It works better than you would expect!
+**Be sure to have the marker at a slight angle to the camera!**

 ![Aruco on forehead.](https://github.com/Corben-SpacedOut/SEHeadTracking/raw/media/media/per-aruco.png)